Cambodia PM orders casinos shut down as coronavirus cases climb

-PHNOM PENH, March 30 (Reuters) - Cambodian Prime Minister Hun Sen on Monday ordered all casinos to close to curb the spread of the coronavirus.
+PHNOM PENH (Reuters) - Cambodian Prime Minister Hun Sen on Monday ordered all casinos to close to curb the spread of the coronavirus.

 Cambodia reported four new cases of the coronavirus on Monday, bringing its tally to 107, the Ministry of Health said in a statement.